dxxmsdxy/onchain-canon/README.md

 {
 	"p":"oc",
 	"desc":"Null the Cat",
-	"content":"A hyper-dimensional being that has…"
+	"content":"A hyper-dimensional being that has assumed the form of a cat."
 }
 ```